-Trump calls Koch brothers 'total joke,' 'overrated'
+Trump rejects conservative Koch donor network

-WASHINGTON (Reuters) - U.S. President Donald Trump on Tuesday criticized billionaire industrialists Charles and David Koch as “globalist” and “a total joke,” saying he says did not need the powerful conservative donor brothers’ money or support.
+WASHINGTON (Reuters) - U.S. President Donald Trump on Tuesday slammed the powerful Koch-led donor network as “globalist” and “a total joke,” rejecting the conservative group amid reports that the network was shifting away from him over trade and immigration issues.

 Trump’s comments follow media reports that the Koch donor network sought to distance itself from Trump and the Republican Party at a weekend gathering in Colorado where concerns were also raised that his trade policies could fuel a recession.